worktheclock/replit.github.io/misc/basic.md

 10
 ```

 But what if we only want to print even numbers between 1 and 10?
-This is where `STEP` steps in. `STEPS` tells the computer how much to add to the variable (in this case `I`) with each loop.
+This is where `STEP` comes in. `STEPS` tells the computer how much to add to the variable (in this case `I`) with each loop.

 ```
 10 FOR I = 2 TO 30 STEP 2